 The focus on spiritual formation, practice, and attention to compassion and justice are distinctive marks of a Certificate in the Art of Spiritual Direction through SFTS.
 We encourage participants who expect to engage Christian ministries as well as activists and members of other spiritual traditions.

-The foundational retreat toward a certificate is “The Art of Contemplative Listening” which offers training in “open-hearted listening:” listening from the heart, attending to the heart of others, seeking the heart of the matter.
+- “The Art of Contemplative Listening” which offers training in “open-hearted listening:” listening from the heart, attending to the heart of others, seeking the heart of the matter.
 Through study and practice, participants will explore elements of deep listening.

-- Foundations of Spiritual Direction
+- Fundamentals of Spiritual Direction

-Between retreats participants will:
+Between sessions participants will:

 - Be in spiritual direction

-- Participate in an on-line community offering further study and support
+- Participate in an online community offering further study and support

 - Work through a required set of readings and turn in short reflection papers on the readings